jreiche/aeo_radar/E_3_Sentinel_1_time_series_analysis.md

 Map.addLayer(s1VV_multitemporal, visualisation_params, 'Sentinel-1 multitemporal composite RGB')
 ```

-This follwing script creates time series plots for Sentinel-1 VV and Seintel-1 VH.
+### 2. Createing time series plots for Sentinel-1 VV and VH

 Please insert the code and follow the steps visualized in figure 1.

 ```java
 // Code below is used to view a Sentinel-1 time series on a clicked point